Slookeur/atomes/ADDING_NEW_ANALYSIS.md

 ### 0. Pick a 3 letter keyword to describe your new calculation, ex: ***IDC***

 > [!CAUTION]
-> In the following I will use the `IDC` keyword as an example, remember to adjust it !
+> In the following I will use the `IDC`, sometimes `idc` keywords as examples, remember to adjust it !

 ### 1. Edit the file [`src/global.c`](https://slookeur.github.io/atomes-doxygen/dc/d57/global_8c.html) to create a `PACKAGE_IDC` variable
 ```C